hannanmir/group-giphy-saga-project/README.md

 - Allow a user to see all of the Giphy images they have Favorited.
 The actual images need to appear on the DOM.
 - Allow a user to set a category for a favorite image.
     - Each favorite image can only have 1 category at a time.
-    - The category needs to be one of the categories in the database.
+    - The category needs to be one of the categories in the database

 ## Existing Routes